Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/testing.md

 ### 🧪 **Test Scenario 2: All Biospecimen Entities Pre-submitted**

-**Purpose**: Test the workflow when all biospecimen entities (samples, specimens, experiments, read groups) have already been submitted to PCGL in advance.
+**Purpose**: Test the workflow when we assume all biospecimen entities (samples, specimens, experiments, read groups) have already been submitted to PCGL in advance.
 This scenario only requires file and analysis metadata for submission.

 **What this tests**:
 - Analysis-only submission pathway (biospecimen entities already exist)